 - Future pension contributions lowered – after you withdraw your whole pot, the maximum amount you can pay into other pensions each tax year is £4,000.
 Learn more about the money purchase annual allowance

 - State benefits affected – withdrawing a large sum from your pension may also affect whether you’re entitled to means-tested state benefits, both now and in the future.

 - Pension tax advantages lost – by withdrawing your wealth from your pension, you'll lose some tax advantages when passing it on to your beneficiaries.
 Learn more about SIPPs and death

-Ready to withdraw your whole pension?
+Ready to withdraw your whole SIPP?

-If you've decided that withdrawing your pot in full is the right option for you, just log in to your account and select 'Manage my pension' from the 'My account' menu to get started.
+If you've decided that withdrawing your pot in full is the right option for you, just log in to your account and select 'Manage my SIPP' from the 'My account' menu to get started.